 How to use the Graduated Approach document

 This document can be used at any stage of the graduated approach to provide advice and guidance.
-Someone new to working with children with SEND or new to being an SENCo in the early years may look at the document in its entirety to help understand the process.
+Someone new to working with children with SEND, or new to being an SENCo in the early years, may look at the document in its entirety to help understand the process.
 Others with more experience may use sections of the document to support with parts of the process when working with an individual child.
 The profile of needs and the strategies of intervention sections are colour-coded to support you to find information more easily.
-The strategies and interventions in this document are all those considered reasonable adjustment to support children with SEND in the early years.
+The strategies and interventions in this document are those which are considered reasonable adjustments to support children with SEND in the early years.
 The list of strategies and interventions are not an exhaustive list of reasonable adjustments available.

-The document contains hyperlinks to other information that will support parts of this document and expand on the information it contains.
+The document contains hyperlinks to other information that will support parts of this guidance and expand on the information it contains.
 Some of these are local to Solihull, others are national guidance.

 Language used in this document